4.6 Settlement agreements and other awards

 - compensatory payments to persons infected with HIV or Hepatitis C not otherwise explicitly exempted in regulation (e.g., the Canadian Red Cross Society (CRCS) Hepatitis C Settlement Agreement; see Settlement Agreements and other awards below for exempted agreements)

-- payments made under clause 61 (2) (e) of the Family Law Act to compensate for loss of care, guidance and companionship
+- payments made under clause 61 (2) (e) of the Family Law Act to compensate a member of the benefit unit for loss of care, guidance and companionship when certain members of their family are injured or pass away

 Awards in excess of $50,000 will be considered income and assets in making a determination about eligibility.

-When determining an income charge as a result of income in excess of the allowable maximum, the Administrator should look at the net amount payable to the beneficiary after legal fees and disbursements have been deducted from the total settlement/court judgment.
+When determining whether an income charge applies, the Administrator should look at the net amount payable to the beneficiary after legal fees and disbursements have been deducted from the total settlement/court ordered payment.

 Non-exempt forms of compensation

-Awards or portions of awards to compensate a person for things like lost income are not exempt and are considered income and/or assets.
-The following forms of compensation are treated as income and/or assets:
+Awards, portions of awards or settlements to compensate a person for things like lost income are not exempt and are considered income and assets.
+The following forms of compensation are treated as income and assets:

 - income replacement benefits